krecejac/semestral_python/app/README.md

 3D Plot - If selected, it will show the moisture and elevation 3d surface plots in a figure.

 Mapping - Cannot be selected together with 3D Plot.
 Runs up html file where you can zoom in and see the noise map.
+You need to be connected on the internet so the html file can be displayed.

 Generate button - After you are satisfied with the values, press the button and wait.